ThorstenBr/AppleIII_diskII/README.md

 ### Configuring the System for Three Drives

 If you connect the FloppyEmu to the external connector, your system has three drives (the internal disk drive, and two external drives emulated by FloppyEmu).
-However, with Apple's "SOS" operating system it is necessary to configure the system to make the third drive work (in case it is configured to two drives only).
+However, with Apple's "SOS" operating system it is necessary to configure the system to make the third drive work (if your system was previously configured for two drives only).

 Here are some hints on how to configure the Apple III:

 * Use the "system utilities" disk.
 * Enter the "System Configuration Program (SCP)".
-* Select "Read a Driver File" to read ".D1/sos.driver".
+* Select "Read a Driver File" to read ".D1/sos.driver" from your boot disk.
 * Select "Change System Parameters".
 * Set "Number of Disk III Drives" to 3 (or 4...).
-* Select "Generate New System" and write the new configuration to ".D1/sos.driver"
+* Select "Generate New System" and write the new configuration to ".D1/sos.driver" of your boot disk.

-Yes, the configuration of the Apple III is rather inconvenient. :)
+Yes, changing the configuration of the Apple III SOS is a bit inconvenient. :)
-And make sure you have a backup of your boot disk, before you reconfigure anything.
+And make sure you have a backup of your boot disk, before you reconfigure anything...

 ![Apple SCP - generate new system](/Images/AppleIII_scp_generate_system.jpg)